-The Student Success Center (SSC) is a one-stop-center that offers one-on-one assistance to help students plan for and achieve their academic and career goals.
+The Student Success Center (SSC) offers one-on-one assistance online and on campus to help students plan for and achieve their academic and career goals.
 The SSC's goal is to provide students with the knowledge, skills, and self-awareness that is necessary to achieve success in college and in life.
 The center offers a number of programs, resources, and services to all students.
-These include but are not limited to:

 - Professional and peer tutoring

 - Academic success planning

 - Career planning

 - Early Alert Referral System (EARS)

 - Proctoring for tests

-- Success seminars

-- Student activities and clubs
+- New Student Advising

 - Laptop and computer lending program

 All students are welcome and encouraged to stop by and explore the opportunities that are available to them while a student at BMCC.
+To learn more about the Student Success Center go to www.bmcc.edu/student-services/student-success-center